 Ask for support

 Don’t ever be afraid to reach out and look for support if you’re having a hard time controlling your anger.
-Childline is available to you at all times by phone 1800 66 66 66, text 50101 or webchat on childline.ie
+Childline is available to you at all times by phone 1800 66 66 66 or Live Chat on childline.ie